Our Privacy Notice

 Latenta processes your personal information in reliance on our legitimate interest to maintain the safety, integrity and security of our services, including detecting, preventing, or otherwise addressing fraud, verifying accounts and activity, investigating suspicious activity, and enforcing our terms and policies, and protecting our rights and the rights of others.

 Latenta uses your personal information to send you promotional communications about Latenta, including product recommendations and other non-transactional communications (e.g. marketing newsletters or push notifications) according to your marketing preferences.
-Such communications may include information about our products, which are sent for our legitimate interest purposes and yours, or under the lawful basis of consent if you have previously consented to receive direct marketing communications.
+Such communications may include information about our products.
+Where we rely on legitimate interests as the lawful basis for direct marketing, we have balanced our interests against your rights and freedoms and determined that such processing is necessary and proportionate.
+Alternatively, where required by law, we will only send direct marketing communications where you have provided your prior consent.
 You can stop receiving direct marketing emails from Latenta by contacting us using any of the methods shown in the ‘How do I contact you?’ section (see below).

 Latenta may use your personal information for other legitimate business purposes in reliance on our legitimate interests, such as updating, expanding, and analysing our records, identifying new customers, and data analysis to protect, investigate, and deter against fraudulent, unauthorised, or illegal activity, developing new products, enhancing, improving or modifying our services, identifying usage trends, determining the effectiveness of our promotional campaigns, free trials and operating and expanding our business activities.

 We may use technology such as cookies to help us deliver relevant and interesting content in our communications in the future.
-We may profile you to learn more about you but in the least intrusive way.
+We may profile you to learn more about you, but in the least intrusive way.
 We may use our collected information to display your most interesting content on our website.
 We may use the information we hold about your previous visits.
 Please see our Cookie Policy here.

 If, at any time, you do not wish to receive further information about us or our services, contact us by using any of the methods shown below in the section entitled ‘How do I contact you?’.